You’re not perfect.

 A good trade isn’t necessarily a winning trade.

-Trading is about placing good trades after next for your edge to play out.
+Trading is about placing good trades after the next for your edge to play out.

 You entered a trade and it starts going in your favor immediately.